Section 2.30 - Faculty

 November 1: Dean forwards recommended proposals to the University Sabbatical Review Committee.
 The Dean may choose to not recommend any proposal.

 November 20: University Sabbatical Review Committee forwards recommendations to Provost.
 The University Sabbatical Review Committee will consider but are not bound by the tier rankings of the College Sabbatical Review Committee.
-The University Sabbatical Review Committee will classify the proposals in tiers (Excellent, Good Satisfactory and Not Recommend) using the standard evaluation instrument based upon objectives and criteria outlined in Sections D and E.
+The University Sabbatical Review Committee will classify the proposals in tiers (Recommend, Recommend with reservation, Do not recommend) using the standard evaluation instrument based upon objectives and criteria outlined in Sections D and E.

 December 1: Provost forwards decisions to the President and informs Deans and University Sabbatical Review Committee.
 The Provost will inform the Board of Trustees of the titles and authors of approved proposals.